sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 normally distributed, then so is :math:`(O_i - E_i)/\sqrt{E_i}`.
 Since
 *E*\ :sub:`i` is a fixed value, subtracting off *E*\ :sub:`i` and dividing by :math:`\sqrt{E_i}` changes the mean and standard deviation of the normal distribution but that is all it does.
 Okay, so now let us have a look at what our goodness-of-fit statistic actually *is*.
 What we are doing is taking a bunch of things that are normally-distributed, squaring them, and adding them up.
 Wait.
 We have seen that before too!
 As we discussed in :doc:`../Ch07/Ch07_Probability_6`, when you take a bunch of things that have a standard normal distribution (i.e., mean 0 and standard deviation 1), square them and then add them up, the resulting quantity has a χ²-distribution.
 So now we know that the null hypothesis predicts that the sampling distribution of the goodness-of-fit statistic is a χ²-distribution.
-Cool.

 There is one last detail to talk about, namely the degrees of freedom.
 If you remember back to :doc:`../Ch07/Ch07_Probability_6`, I said that if the number